-At Gregory J. Cannata & Associates, our attorneys have vast experience in successfully bringing lawsuits against the New York City Transit Authority and MTA for subway, bus, and commuter railroad accidents.
+At Cannata, Hendele & Cannata, our attorneys have vast experience in successfully bringing lawsuits against the New York City Transit Authority and MTA for subway, bus, and commuter railroad accidents.
 We understand the physical, emotional, and financial toll that being injured in an accident can cause.
 Our compassionate team of legal professionals is committed to holding all liable parties responsible for the harm that injured victims suffer in these public transportation accidents.

 Experienced Personal Injury Attorneys You Can Trust